-This article is the first of a two-part series.
-The second article titled "Investigations of Particle Penetration in Fibrous Filters, Part II.
-Theoretical" will appear in the upcoming March/April 1998 issue of the Journal of the IEST.
+This article is the second part of a two-part series.
+The first part, "Investigation of Particle Penetration in Fibrous Filters: Experimental," appeared in the January/February, 1999, issue of the Journal of the IEST.